[ Use case ]

 4. Share commerce visibility through client portals

-Portal links give stakeholders live access to commerce activity without logging into Shopify Admin or WooCommerce.
+Portal links give stakeholders live access to commerce activity without logging into store admin panels.
 The VP of Sales sees order volume trending up after the CRO work your team shipped.
 The founder sees revenue milestones clearing.
 No admin credentials shared.

 You manage the stores.
 You manage the sites.
 You report on them separately.